draghuram/pythonintro/doc/source/lessons/lesson1.rst

 Let us now move to "strings".
 You will need to manipulate strings in many programs so it is very useful to have good knowledge about them.
-Strings are sequence of characters.
+A string is a sequence of characters.
 A single character is also a string which has a length of 1.
 In Python, strings are enclosed in either double quotes or single quotes. ::